pca2/Bash-Countdown/README.md

 Authorship
 ===========
 Script taken from old Unix.com forum post [here](http://www.unix.com/showthread.php?t=98889).
-I'm putting on Github for easier access for all to share.
+I'm putting on Github for easier access and for all to share.